janvmusic/Learning/js-grammar/chapter17.md

 #### 17.1.1 Exenting your own objects
 - What if we want to have something like _Java Inheritance_?
   - You could directly mess with prototype...
 Bad idea
-  - Maybe you could create a new prototype and replace origina? ... hacky
+  - Maybe you could create a new prototype and replace original? ... hacky
   - In EC6 you should use `class` and `extends` that way you do not worry about prototype links

 #### 17.1.2 constructor property